Key establishment \`a la Merkle in a quantum world: Introduction

+Finally, we present two families of protocols extending the ideas presented in the previous sections.
+The first one is a family of quantum protocols whose security is arbitrarily close to quadratic.
+However, we do not know how to make these protocols time-efficient, except for the first two in the family.
+Our best protocol requires the eavesdropper's effort to be $\Omega\big(N^{7/4}\big)$ in the legitimate parties' amount of work.
+The second is a family of classical protocol whose security is arbitrarily close to $N^{3/2}$.
+This time, however, we only know how to make time-efficient the first protocol of the family, which is in fact none other than the one mentioned in the previous paragraph.

-After a review (lifted from Ref.~\cite{ICQNM}) of Merkle's original idea, its meltdown against a quantum eavesdropper and our earlier partial quantum solution (Sect.~\ref{original}), we describe our new protocols (Sects.~\ref{newprotQ} and~\ref{newprotC}), quantum \mbox{attacks} against them (\mbox{Sects.}~\ref{attackQ} and~\ref{attackC}) and proofs of optimality for those \mbox{attacks} (\mbox{Sects.}~\ref{lowerboundQ} and~\ref{lowerboundC}).
-In~Sect.~\ref{LBN}, we mention an improvement on our classical scheme, which forces a successful eavesdropper to use $\Theta(N^{7/6})$ queries, but we leave the detail to a subsequent paper.
-Section~\ref{conclusion} concludes with conjectures about the existence of even better schemes.
-Some of the technical tools required by our quantum attacks are \mbox{reviewed} in the Appendix and a new lower-bound composition theorem is introduced.
+After a review of Merkle's original idea, its meltdown against a quantum eavesdropper and our earlier partial quantum solution (Section~\ref{original}), we describe our new protocols (Sections~\ref{newprotQ} and~\ref{newprotC}), quantum \mbox{attacks} against them (\mbox{Sections}~\ref{attackQ} and~\ref{attackC}) and proofs of optimality for those \mbox{attacks} (\mbox{Sections}~\ref{lowerboundQ} and~\ref{lowerboundC}).
+We then extend these protocols in two families of more elaborate quantum and classical protocols (Section~\ref{sec:general}).
+The time complexity of our protocols is analysed in Section~\ref{sec:time}.
+As~a technical tool needed in our proofs of lower bounds, we prove a new composition theorem of potential independent interest in Section~\ref{sec:compthm}.
+Finally, we conclude in Section~\ref{conclusion} with conjectures about the existence of even better schemes.